 Lordox 57 Junior

 Around the same time as the Lordomat several fixed-lens versions were introduced, all with Leidolf Triplon f/2.8 lenses.
 These cameras were called Lordox and were essentially updated versions of the earlier Lordox 24x36 described above.
-Two of these were viewfinder cameras: the Lordox Baby, which had a metal front plate and a Pronto shutter, and the Lordox Junior, which had a black front plate and Prontor-SVS shutter.
-Where one would expect the rangefinder window one would find a Leidolf Wetzlar logo instead.
+Two of these were viewfinder cameras: the Lordox Baby and the Lordox Junior, which had Pronto and Prontor-SVS shutters, respectively.
+They generally had a black front plate, although the Baby (and perhaps the Junior) was also available in chrome.
+On both models one would find a Leidolf Wetzlar logo instead of a rangefinder window.
 A rangefinder version was also introduced, the Lordox Primus.
 The lens base and shutter release button were different from the Lordox Junior and Baby, it looked in fact nearly identical to the Lordomat.

 I have come across these models on the internet being referred to as Lordox 57, which suggests they were perhaps introduced in 1957.
 Other sources, however, indicate 1954 as the year of introduction, which is the same as the Lordomat.
 The serial numbers of all Lordox examples I have seen were similar to that of the second version of the Lordomat (with strap lugs but without red rangefinder window), which would suggest that perhaps 1957 is more likely.